juanfernandes/juanfernandes-uk/src/notes/til-webmention-and-urls.md

 ---
 layout: "post"
-postImage: v1579162295/trianglify.png
-title: TIL - Webmention and URLs
+title: "TIL - Webmention and URLs"
-description: Creating a post with a title that has uppercase letters, like IR35 - the URL will have those uppercase letters in your file system, but in the live URL they will be lowercase
+description: "Creating a post with a title that has uppercase letters, like IR35 - the URL will have those uppercase letters in your file system, but in the live URL they will be lowercase"
 keywords:
   - URLs
   - webmentions
 date: 2021-05-05T23:00:00Z
-tags:
-- notes

 ---
-TIL: If you create a post with a title that has uppercase letters, like IR35 - the URL will have those capital letters in your file system, but in the live URL they will be lowercase.
+TIL: If you create a post with a title that has uppercase letters, like IR35 - the URL will have those capital letters in your file system, but in the live URL they will be lowercase.{.lead}

 This may be obvious to some, but I had not noticed until I started working on implementing webmentions on my website.